Administrivia Laconic Main

 Serial-Killer Killer: The wiki doesn't praise real life killers, regardless of their target selection.

-Sex Tropes: Too NSFW for this website and also a sensitive topic.
+Sex Tropes: Too NSFW for the wiki, and also a sensitive topic.

 Above the Influence: Too controversial.